Phantom of Inferno

-Phantom of Inferno (known in Japan as Phantom -PHANTOM OF INFERNO-) is an adult visual novel game created by Nitroplus, directed and written by Gen Urobuchi, distributed in North America by Hirameki International (a subsidiary of the Japanese visual novel publisher Hirameki).
-It came out for PC in Japan in 2000 and was ported for DVD in 2001 and for PS2 in 2003.
-It was distributed in America as an AnimePlay DVD title in 2002.
-The story can take either a dark action/drama path or can turn into a romantic drama depending on the choice of the player.
-A remake for the Xbox 360 console was released in 2012 and ported on PC in 2013.
+Phantom of Inferno (known in Japan as Phantom -PHANTOM OF INFERNO-) is an adult visual novel game created by Nitroplus, directed and written by Gen Urobuchi.
+It was distributed in North America by Hirameki International, a subsidiary of the Japanese visual novel publisher Hirameki.
+The game was released for PC in Japan in 2000, followed by a DVD version in 2001 and a PS2 port in 2003.
+It was distributed in North America as an AnimePlay DVD title in 2002.
+The story can follow either a dark action-drama path or a romantic drama depending on the player's choices.
+A remake for the Xbox 360 was released in 2012 and ported to PC in 2013.

 Plot

-Phantom is an interactive (choose your own adventure) video game and its adaptations: a three-part OVA anime series, a 26-episode TV anime, and a three volume manga.
+Phantom is an interactive (choose your own adventure) video game that has been adapted into a three-part OVA anime series, a 26-episode television anime series, and a three-volume manga.